To participate in the the housing selection process, students must first update their profile information in the Housing Portal.

 All Greek members interested in living in their organization’s official housing block must:

-- Complete the Housing and Dining Agreement
+- Complete the Housing and Dining Application and Agreement

 By choosing to live within a Greek Block, you are agreeing to live within that Greek Block for the entire academic year.
 Students choosing to live in Greek Block Housing do not have the option of moving to other campus locations during the academic year.